 Ruth has been involved in the development of teaching materials that help develop students academic literacy skills, including INFORMS, SMILE, and the revision of the SCONUL Seven Pillars of Information Literacy with Moira Bent.
 She also led the collaborative team that developed SirLearnalot.

 Dr Ross Todd, Rutgers University, USA

 Ross is the Director of CISSL, the Center for International Scholarship in School Libraries.
 His primary teaching and research interests focus on adolescent information seeking and use.
 The research is multi-faceted, and includes: information and critical literacies with emphasis on digital information environments; information technology and learning; cognitive information utilization and knowledge construction; how school libraries and the role of teacher-librarians may more effectively empower student learning; and knowledge management and building schools as effective information-knowledge sharing communities.

 Professor Dorothy Williams, Emeritus Professor of Information Science attached to Aberdeen Business School.
-Prior to 2014 she was the inaugural director of IMaGeS.
-She is the Director of the Information: Interactions and Impact (i3) Conference.
+Prior to 2014 she was the inaugural director of IMaGeS and established the Making Connections programme of information literacy research and events.
+She was the founding Director of the Information: Interactions and Impact (i3) Conference.
 This biennial conference is concerned with the quality and effectiveness of the interaction between people and information and how this interaction can bring about change in individuals, organisations, communities and society.

 Jane Secker, LSE (Vol. 6, No.2 2012 to Vol. 9, No. 1 2015)

 Susie Andretta, London Metropolitan University (Vol. 3, No. 1 2009 to Vol. 5, No. 2 2011)

 Ronan O’Beirne, Bradford College (Vol.1, No. 3 2007 to Vol. 2, No. 1 2008)